-- (1) The number of students in each group, the number of groups and the presentation time will be decided based on the number of registered students after the add-drop period. - (2) The number of cases we will discuss will depend on our progress in the module. - (3) If there is a free rider issue in your group, please contact the Professor asap.
+- 1. The number of groups, the number of students in each group, and final project presentation time will be announced based on the number of registered students after the add-drop period. - 2.
+The number of cases we will discuss will depend on our progress in the module. - 3.
+If there is a free rider issue in your group, please contact the Professor asap.
 The free rider will be asked to fulfil the responsibilities asap, to reduce their scores or to drop from the course.